kaizten/kaizten.github.io/development/java/style-guide.md

 ### Constructors

+1. Each entity must have a copy constructor.
-1. Each entity must have a restore constructor to be used exclusively by databases.
+2. Each entity must have a restore constructor to be used exclusively by databases.
 The parameters of the restore constructor must be the same and provided in the same order as the attributes of the entity.
-2. The restore constructor must be commented with `Restore constructor`.
+3. The restore constructor must be commented with `Restore constructor`.
-3. The restore constructor must be documented using JavaDoc comments (`/** */`).
+4. The restore constructor must be documented using JavaDoc comments (`/** */`).

 ### Tests